chaymae-jhr/oculus/README.md

 you are also going to need to install, if not already existing in your environement, Nikto, Nmap, Ncrack, Hydra, WPscan, and OWASP Nettacker. please refer to : https://owasp.org/www-project-nettacker/

+## Configuration

+there are few steps that you need to set up before using the tool

 ## Usage

 ```sh